Andrew-M-C/go.jsonvalue/docs/en/11_comparation.md

 - `null`: all null values equal to each other.
 - `array`: the necessary and sufficient condition of that two array equal to each other are: they shares the same array length, and each elements equal to the other one in the same index.
 - `object`: the necessary and sufficient condition of that two array equal to each other are: they shares the exact same keys, and each elements equal to the other one with same key.

+---

+## Number Comparation

+From v1.4.0, `GreaterThan`, `LessThan`, `GreaterThanOrEqual`, `LessThanOrEqual` are added for comparing two digital values.
+If either values is not a number, these methods will always return `false`.